Sheikhharis50/copy_file_gcp_to_sftp/README.md

-# Copy File from Google Cloud Bucket to SFTP
+# Copy file from Google Cloud Bucket to SFTP